Marriage Licenses

 aunt and nephew

-• Marriage between cousins IS permitted in Colorado.
+- Marriage between cousins IS permitted in Colorado.

-• Marriage license applications issued by another state are NOT valid for solemnization in Colorado.
+- Marriage license applications issued by another state are NOT valid for solemnization in Colorado.

-• A couple already married, who wish to renew their marriage vows, may obtain a license by stating that they are married to each other.
+- A couple already married, who wish to renew their marriage vows, may obtain a license by stating that they are married to each other.

-• On-line Marriage Application
+- Online Marriage Application

-• Couples may solemnize their own marriage (C.R.S.
+- Couples may solemnize their own marriage (C.R.S.
 14-2-109).
-Others who can solemnize a marriage are judges, retired judges, magistrates, and public officials authorized to perform marriages (civil ceremony).
+Others who can solemnize a marriage are judges, retired judges, magistrates, and public officials allowed to perform marriages (civil ceremony).
 To make arrangements with a judge contact the Colorado Fourth Judicial District.
 Or, the marriage may be solemnized in accordance with any mode of solemnization recognized by a religious denomination or Indian Tribe or Nation (religious ceremony).
 Only authorized individuals may solemnize a marriage.
-Although the couple may solemnize their own marriage, a friend or relative may not solemnize the marriage unless they are authorized to perform marriages.
+Although the couple may solemnize their own marriage, a friend or relative may not solemnize the marriage unless they are allowed to perform marriages.
 Clergy need not be registered in Colorado.

-• Please return completed marriage license/certificate to:
+- Please return completed marriage license to:

 El Paso County Recording Department